bogdanpejcic/mi22049_RG/PROJECT-DESCRIPTION-TEMPLATE.md

 # {NAME-OF-THE-PROJECT}

 49/2022 - Bogdan Pejčić
 Airplane is flying in daytime conditions.
-After pressing F3 on the keyboard, the scene changes to night, along with the lighting, which switches from directional to spot.
+After pressing N on the keyboard, the scene changes to night, along with the lighting, which switches from directional to spot.
+After pressing the M key, the camera turns to face the model and travels over 3 seconds to a position in front of it, maintaining its focus on the model throughout the journey.
+During this movement, other camera controls and GUI interactions are disabled.
+If you want to use your cursor (e.g., to enter full screen), open the GUI.

 ## Controls

 F2 -> Opens GUI
-N -> Changes scene from day to night and changes lighting
+N -> Changes scene from day to night and changes lighting M -> Returns camera to starting position in 2 seconds

 W -> Camera moves forward
 A -> Camera moves left